 The extension’s top USP is its mobile interface, and its ability to swiftly export data in just a couple of clicks.
 With Push Cart, you don’t have to worry about inventory integration, desktop apps, or plugins – it’s just a simple extension with a set of incredibly useful features.

 Would you like to be able to capture sales leads from platforms like LinkedIn, Facebook, Twitter, Google+, Gmail, and Yelp?
 Then you need to download the ConvergeHub Lead Generator extension on Google Chrome.

 ConvergeHub Lead Generator enables you to directly capture leads from some of the web’s top social media networks and email platforms in just a single click.
 You can save names, phone details, emails and a range of other details.
 You can then save these leads on your extension to follow up later – or you can save them directly onto the ConvergeHub CRM if you’ve got it.

 ConvergeHub CRM comes with a fourteen-day free trial, although you’ll need to pay a subscription fee if you want to continue using these functions at the end of your trial.

 ConvergeHub Lead Generator also comes equipped with duplicate checking intelligence to prevent you from wasting time inputting somebody’s details into your system more than once.
 When capturing a lead, the extension also allows you to add any notes or tasks associated with each lead.

-If you’re struggling to stay organised, the Calendly: Meeting Schedule Software extension is a useful scheduling tool that allows you to add a meeting invite into your email with just a single click.
-Using Calendly, you can quickly access all of your events directly from Chrome – and then choose available times and embed them in an email for a one-click, adhoc meeting booking.
+If you’re struggling to stay organised, the Calendly: Meeting Schedule Software extension is a useful scheduling tool that allows you to add a meeting invite to your email with just a single click.
+Using Calendly, you can quickly access all of your events directly from Chrome – and then choose available times and embed them in an email for a one-click, ad-hoc meeting booking.